 Between April and December 2014, the initiative has focused on three outcomes.
 First, in order to provide an enabling environment for farmers, the project has identified two new wholesalers in the Kom Ombo market, in addition to establishing two collection points.
 Second, the programme has offered a variety of trainings to stakeholders, including an advocacy workshop for 40 individuals (25 men and 15 women), and farming technique courses covering topics of composting methods, vegetable cultivation, biological controls, protected cultivation, and perforated pipes, for 300 farmer groups.
 Finally, to help farmers negotiate with local government bodies, OHF has continued to build a relationship with the Directorate of Agriculture and a Memorandum of Understanding (MOU) is being drafted to form the basis of cooperation between both parties to support current and future OHF projects.

 Aside from the aforementioned outcomes, the project has also contributed significantly to the inclusion of women in agriculture.
-As a result of women’s participation in exposure visits and agricultural activities, two CSOs, Selwa and Raghama, have female board members for the first time.
+As a result of women's participation in exposure visits and agricultural activities, two CSOs, Selwa and Raghama, have female board members for the first time.
+OHF is also working to involve more women in the local economy and agricultural sector through providing the training and materials needed for home-based kitchen gardens, leading to increased income and improved family nutrition.
 Thus, in continuing agriculture activities in Aswan, the initiative strives to continue supporting this unprecedented participation by female citizens in programme activities.

 Al-Darb Al-Ahmar Health Unit